Highways, rights of way, commons and village greens

 - Appeared with Morag Ellis QC for Camden in Athlone House Ltd v SSCLG EWHC 3524 (Admin), a challenge to the refusal of an appeal for controversial redevelopment proposals on Metropolitan Open Land

 - Acted for the promoter of a large inland marina at Ratcliffe-on-Soar on appeal against Nottinghamshire County Council's non-determination of the application

-- Appeared for a local action group opposing wind development that would have an impact on Southwell Minster in Nottinghamshire
+- Appeared for a local action group opposing wind development that would have had an impact on Southwell Minster in Nottinghamshire

 - Resisted a contested appeal against Kings Lynn and West Norfolk BC's refusal to issue a certificate of lawful use (reported at JPL 2012 (7) 858-876)

 - Appeared with Keith Lindblom QC (as he then was) for the Friends of St Katharine Docks in their successful third party objection to major redevelopment proposals

 - Made representations to the Examination in Public of the latest version of the London Plan, England's only surviving Regional Strategy

 - Successfully acted for the appellant in a planning enforcement appeal regarding houseboats on the Driffield Navigation, Yorkshire (Planning Magazine, 22 October 2010, page 35) - his first planning inquiry

-Ned is recognised as a leading junior in planning law by Chambers & Partners which has commented "[h]e has a very, very good, sharp mind and adopts a very thorough approach to his preparation of cases" (2016), ''he's excellent ... very calm and articulate, very quick on his feet, and thinks strategically" (2015) and ''[he] is absolutely fantastic, does excellent work and is a roaring success'' (2014).
+Ned is recognised as a leading junior in planning law by Chambers & Partners which has commented that he is “technically very strong and very good in front of a court" (2020), a “very talented lawyer” (2019), "a brilliant, very modern barrister" (2018), "very reliable, personable and very good at what he does" (2017), "he has a very, very good, sharp mind and adopts a very thorough approach to his preparation of cases" (2016), ''he's excellent ... very calm and articulate, very quick on his feet, and thinks strategically" (2015) and ''[he] is absolutely fantastic, does excellent work and is a roaring success'' (2014).
+Ned is a member of PEBA.